You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • Flex courses focus on more specialized topics and may vary by program and/or candidate.
 In some programs, students will have the opportunity to choose between several Flex course options.
 In others, Flex courses are preselected in order to meet state- and program-specific requirements for certification/licensure.

-For individual course descriptions see Course Descriptions.
+For individual course descriptions see Course Descriptions

 Feedback